jmrog/class-autobind-decorator/README.md

 ## Building

-Clone the repository, then, in the main (top-level) repo directory:
+Clone the repository, run `npm install`, then, in the main (top-level) repo
+directory:

 ```js
 npm run build
 ```

 Compiled code will be placed in the `./build` directory.
-You can also download it directly from this repository.
+You can also download compiled code directly from this repository.

 ## Running Tests